jay-joo-code/programming-concepts/README.md

-# This is NOT how I usually write commit messages
+# This is NOT how I usually write code or commit messages

 This repo exists for recording my learning journey.